Eric0000000000/Group1_1143510/README.md

 # CS Final Project: Vehicle Detection with YOLOv8

 This project demonstrates vehicle detection using the YOLOv8 framework.
-I trained a custom dataset of vehicles and tested the model on video footage to evaluate detection accuracy.
+We trained a custom dataset of vehicles and tested the model on video footage to evaluate detection accuracy.

 ---

-## 📁 Project Contents
+## Project Contents
 - `best.pt & last.pt` — trained YOLOv8 weights
 - `data.yaml` — dataset configuration file
 - `report.pdf` — final written report